Jo Allyn Lowe Park

-Jo Allyn Lowe Park (32 acres) is a public park, with arboretum, located at the corner of Price Road and Locust Road, Bartlesville, Oklahoma, United States.
-It is open to the public daily.
+Jo Allyn Lowe Park is a 32 acre public park with an arboretum, located at the corner of Price Road and Locust Road, Bartlesville, Oklahoma, United States.
+The location is open to the public daily.

 The park was created in 1980 and named to honor the founder of the Bartlesville Boys Club.
 It consists of a lake (with fishing pier), tallgrass prairie, and arboretum.
 The arboretum contains hundreds of species of trees, mostly planted as memorials.